 - oyster mushroom (pleurotus ostreatus)

-The reishi and the tramète are part of the “polypore” family of mushrooms: they are naturally very rigid mushrooms that you can find on tree trunks (alive or dead).
-These mycelia are very “aggressive”, which means that they are quick to colonize a substrate and have a good capacity to react to other competing micro-organisms.
-By playing with the maturation times, these mycelia will also give different colors.
+The reishi and the tramete are part of the “polypore” mushroom family: these are naturally very rigid mushrooms that you can find on tree trunks (living or dead).
+These mycelia are very “aggressive,” meaning they are quick to colonize a substrate and have a good ability to react to other competing microorganisms.
+By playing with maturation times, these mycelia will also produce different colorations.

-The reishi mycelium can turn yellow, orange and red.
-That of the tramet will start with rather beige and dark brown colors.
+The reishi mycelium can develop yellow, orange, and red colors.
+The tramete mycelium tends toward beige and dark brown colors.

-Above a bundle of reishi at the beginning of fruiting
+Above, a reishi block at the beginning of fruiting

-Oyster mushroom mycelium is also regularly used.
-Like the 2 previous mycelia, it is fast and adapts to a multitude of different substrates.
-It is a little less solid and dense than polypores, however it is one of the most widespread mycelia due to the cultivation of oyster mushrooms for food.
+The mycelium of oyster mushroom is also regularly used.
+Like the previous 2 mycelia, it is fast and adapts to a multitude of different substrates.
+It is a bit less solid and dense than the polypores, but it is one of the most widespread mycelia due to the cultivation of oyster mushrooms for food.

-The yellow oyster mushroom and thepink oyster mushroom can also be used for visible coloring on their mycelium, which can give interesting results from an artistic point of view.
-Pink oyster mushroom mycelium has a more fragile texture, however.
+The yellow oyster mushroom and the pink oyster mushroom can also be used for the colorations visible on their mycelium, which can give interesting results from an artistic point of view.
+However, the pink oyster mycelium has a more fragile texture.

 2) Pasteurization or sterilization

-The aim of this step is to eliminate the majority or all of the original micro-organisms present in the substrate to leave room for the chosen mycelium.
+This step aims to eliminate the majority or all of the microorganisms originally present in the substrate to give free rein to the chosen mycelium.

-There are different ways to pasteurize or sterilize a substrate, but that is not the focus of this article.
-To begin, we recommend the 2 simple methods of pasteurization with lime or heat.
+There are different ways to pasteurize or sterilize a substrate, but this is not the subject of this article.
+To start, we recommend the 2 simple methods of pasteurization with lime or heat.

-The inoculation rate may vary depending on the substrates used and the sterility rate of the techniques.
-In optimal laboratory conditions, we will use 1 to 2% mycelium.
+The inoculation rate can vary depending on the substrates used and the sterility level of the techniques.
+Under optimal laboratory conditions, 1 to 2% mycelium is used.

-For a poor substrate (= richer in carbon) and non-sterile inoculation conditions, we will put between 5 and 10% of mycelium on grain.
-A higher inoculation rate allows faster colonization and therefore reduces the risk of failure linked to contamination with other microorganisms.
+For a poor substrate (= richer in carbon) and non-sterile inoculation conditions, between 5 and 10% grain spawn mycelium is used.
+A higher inoculation rate allows faster colonization and thus reduces the risk of failure due to contamination by other microorganisms.

-The substrates are generally put in perforated plastic bags or equipped with filters (our unicorn bags, plastic sheath, or buckets).
-The use of plastic at this stage has several functions: substrate capacity, maintaining a constant humidity level, preventing contaminants (micro-organisms and insects) from entering the substrate.
-The professional bags are equipped with a microfilter which allows the supply of oxygen while preventing the entry of bacteria or mold spores.
+Substrates are generally placed in perforated plastic bags or equipped with filters (our unicorn bags, plastic sleeves, or buckets).
+The use of plastic at this stage serves several functions: containing the substrate, maintaining a constant humidity level, preventing contaminants (microorganisms and insects) from entering the substrate.
+Professional bags are equipped with a microfilter that allows oxygen intake while preventing the entry of bacterial or mold spores.

 On a small scale, and to reduce the carbon impact, it is possible to use reusable containers.
-Note, however, that these must be really thoroughly cleaned to avoid recontaminating the substrates after pasteurization, and they must also allow the mycelium to breathe (for example a bucket with a cotton ball).
+However, note that these must be thoroughly cleaned to avoid recontaminating the substrates after pasteurization, and they must also allow the mycelium to breathe (for example, a bucket with a cotton plug).

 4) Incubation

-After complete colonization of the substrate by the mycelium, it is placed in its mold, which will give it the desired shape.
-The substrate is broken, crumbled and distributed evenly.
-Depending on the projects and objectives, the molds can be made, for example, with a 3D printer, or for amateurs with recycled objects (vase, bottles, etc.).
+After the substrate is fully colonized by the mycelium, it is placed in its mold, which will give it the desired shape.
+The substrate is broken up, crumbled, and evenly distributed.
+Depending on the projects and goals, molds can be made, for example, with a 3D printer, or for hobbyists using recycled objects (vases, bottles, etc.).
 Although the substrate is already colonized by the mycelium, it is important to work cleanly and disinfect everything that comes into contact with the mycelium.

-After molding, the substrate is put back into incubation for 3 to 7 days for further fusion of the mycelium fragments and better solidity.
+After molding, the substrate is incubated again for 3 to 7 days to allow the mycelium fragments to fuse and improve strength.
 During this phase, the mycelium still needs oxygen and constant humidity.
-Depending on the size of the molds, it is sometimes necessary to pierce them for better air supply.
+Depending on the mold size, it may sometimes be necessary to pierce them for better air supply.

 It is also possible to incubate the mycelium directly in its final mold after inoculation.
-However, it should be noted that crumbling and fragmenting the mycelium after colonization of the substrate generally allows for better solidity subsequently.
+However, it should be noted that crumbling and fragmenting the mycelium after substrate colonization generally results in better strength afterward.

-Results may vary depending on materials, variety, temperatures, humidity in the air and substrate, incubation time, etc. Mushrooms are very responsive to their environment.
-It's up to you to experiment to better understand how the mycelium works and find the processes that best suit your expectations.
+Results may vary depending on the materials, variety, temperatures, humidity levels in the air and substrate, incubation duration, etc. Mushrooms are very responsive to their environment.
+It's up to you to experiment to better understand how mycelium works and find the processes that best suit your needs.

 6) Drying

-When the result is achieved, drying is carried out to stop the activity of the mycelium and thus prevent it from continuing to degrade the substrate and go into fruiting.
+When the result is achieved, drying is done to stop the mycelium activity and thus prevent it from continuing the degradation of the substrate and entering fruiting.
 Drying can be done at low or high temperature.
-It is important to note that mycelium tends to retain moisture, which prolongs drying time.
-Even if the exterior appears dry, the interior of the object may remain damp, encouraging the appearance of small molds.
+It is important to note that the mycelium tends to retain moisture, which prolongs the drying time.
+Even if the outside seems dry, the inside of the object may remain moist, favoring the appearance of small molds.

-On a small scale, it is possible to dry them outside on sunny days or in the oven.
-In the oven, you can use rotating heat with a temperature if possible below 80°C. Alternate 1 hour of heating, 1 hour of rest, regularly opening the oven door to evacuate humidity.
-The total duration, depending on different factors, generally varies between 6 and 48 hours.
+On a small scale, it is possible to dry them outside on beautiful sunny days or in the oven.
+In the oven, you can use fan heat with a temperature preferably below 80°C. Alternate 1 hour of heating, 1 hour of rest, regularly opening the oven door to release moisture.
+The total duration, depending on various factors, generally ranges between 6 and 48 hours.

-On a professional scale, the use of specific dehydrating ovens is recommended.
-It is essential to have control of temperatures and air renewal for uniform and sufficiently rapid drying, guaranteeing a good quality result.
+At a professional scale, the use of specific dehydrator ovens is recommended.
+It is essential to have temperature control and air renewal for uniform and sufficiently fast drying, ensuring a good quality result.

 We offer you 2 options: